7 Best Strat Pickups (2023) That Enhance Tone

 As their name implies, these types of pickups buck the hum.
 They came into prominence as an answer to the hum and interference that is typically present in single coils.

 Most humbuckers occupy twice the space of single-coil pickups, as they are essentially two single coils put together.
 However, companies like Seymour Duncan produce humbucking pickups in a single coil housing.
-This caters mostly to the Strat player that wants to have a humbucker (or three) without having to alter their pickguard.
+This caters mostly to the Strat player who wants to have a humbucker (or three) without having to alter their pickguard.

 Active vs Passive